 So without further due, let’s get into it.

-Here is the list of key blogging statistics in brief.
+Here is the list of key blogging statistics as of 2023 in brief, along with the infographics:

 - 54% of the fortune top 500 companies have dedicated public blogs on their respective websites.